 This can be somewhat complicated if you are using a Schedule E and have multiple properties and you receive a tax bill with no separation of address.
 Real Estate taxes are deducted as applicable to the property assessed and should not include the owner’s basis.

 Meanwhile utilities, such as electricity, water, gas, communications, and security may be paid by the Landlord on a single bill.
 If you have multiple properties, sometimes separate bills are issued.
-However, if there is any personal use, you must allocate the portions which are business from the personal and report them on the appropriate tax schedules.
+However, if there is any personal use, you must allocate the portions for and report them on the appropriate tax schedules.

 For further information please review IRS Publication 527.